 Divemaster Ronald has been diving since 1997 and was guiding in Lembeh Strait (North Sulawesi) for 16 years - so his experience finding critters in Lembeh means his guests are sure to see lots of hidden delights, plus he enjoys guiding photographers and pointing out photogenic subjects.

-Divemaster Gayus (Ungke) is from Bitung and trained to be a dive master in the famous Lembeh Straits.
-He worked at the top resorts in this area for 7 years, so his experience guiding guests in the muck paradise of Lembeh means he has a great eye for spotting all types of critters.
-In 2010 he moved onto liveaboards and has since dived all areas of Indonesia including Raja Ampat, Komodo, Alor, Banda, Kaimana, Cendrawasi Bay and Ambon.
-His favourite critters are octopus!
+Divemaster Joni is from Bitung and trained to be a dive master in the famous Lembeh Straits.
+He worked at the top resorts in this area and also Ambon for 14 years, so his experience guiding guests in the muck paradise of Lembeh means he has a great eye for spotting all types of critters.
+Having only recently left the sandy bottoms of Lembeh he finally saw his first ever manta ray which was very exciting!
+His favourite finds are pygmy seahorses, frogfish and Coleman shrimps.

 Chefs Putu and Ketut are both highly sought-after experts, well trained and experienced in a moving kitchen.
 They relish the challenge of serving a different menu every day and have extremely high standards of cleanliness and organization - essential to a limited liveaboard galley.
 Their menus feature a range of influences from Indonesian, Thai, Chinese and Indian to Mexican, Italian and French, with fantastic fish and steak dishes but also handmade pasta, and fresh handmade croissants and bread every morning.